1427 Clarkview Rd, Suite 300

-Dry Eye Disease is a very common disorder which occurs when the eyes become dry and irritated as a result of inflammation and inadequate tear production.
-If left untreated, Dry Eye can lead to pain, ulcers, scars on the cornea, and some loss of vision.
-Patients who suffer from Dry Eye find it more difficult to perform some activities, such as using a computer or reading for an extended period of time, and it can decrease tolerance for dry environments, such as the air inside an airplane.
+In Baltimore, Dry Eye is a common disorder which occurs when the eyes become dry and irritated as a result of inflammation and inadequate tear production.
+If left untreated, dry eye can lead to pain, ulcers, scars on the cornea, and some loss of vision.
+Patients who suffer from dry eye find it more difficult to perform some activities, such as using a computer or reading for an extended period of time, and it can decrease tolerance for dry environments, such as the air inside an airplane.

 Tears are necessary for overall eye health and clear vision.
-Tears are produced by the lacrimal glands and consist of proteins, electrolytes and vitamins that are critical to maintain the health of the eye surface and to prevent infection.
+Tears are produced by the lacrimal glands and consist of proteins, electrolytes, and vitamins that are critical to maintain the health of the eye surface and to prevent infection.
 They are constantly produced to clean, nourish, and protect the eye surface.
-Tears bathe the eye’s surface keeping it moist and wash away dust and debris.
+Tears bathe the eye’s surface, keeping it moist and washing away dust and debris.
 Any condition that alters the proper production of tears can make the eyes unhealthy and result in dry eye.

-- Discomfort, including pain, fatigue, stinging or burning
+- Discomfort such as pain, fatigue, stinging or burning

-- sandy or gritty feeling (as if something is in the eye)
+- A sandy or gritty feeling (as if something is in the eye)

 - Inconsistent tear production (excessive tears, followed by dry periods)

-- discomfort while reading, working on the computer, or any activity that requires sustained visual attention
+- Discomfort while reading, working on the computer, or performing any activity that requires sustained visual attention

 - Infrequent blinking, associated with staring at screens